 Center Based Option

-Children attend a half-day (3.5 hour) or a full day (6 hour) program at a licensed center four days per week from September to May.
+Children attend a half-day (3.5 hour) or a full day (7 or 8 hour day, depending on location) program at a licensed center four days per week from September to May.

 • Children are provided hands on learning activities that prepare them for kindergarten.

 • Teachers and parents work together to evaluate and plan for the children’s learning.

 • Parents participate by volunteering in the classroom, being a part of the program governance or working on other activities.

 • Families are supported with medical, dental and nutrition services to promote healthy living.

 • Parents are given support to strengthen families and achieve goals through community connections.

 A nutritious breakfast or lunch and a snack are provided under the U.S. Department of Agriculture Child Nutrition Program.
 In accordance with Federal law and U.S. Department of Agriculture policy, Semcac Head Start is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, 1400 Independence Avenue, S.W., Washington, D.C.
 202050-9410, or call 1-800-795-3272 or 1-202-720-6382 (TTY).
 USDA is an equal opportunity provider and employer.

 This program reaches families expecting a baby and/or children birth-three years.
 Services are offered year round with a home –based educator coming to your home for 1.5 hours a week.

 • Home-based educator supports the parent in his/her role as their child’s teacher.